Norfolk Island Museum

 The museum is open daily.
-For a more reflective look at the islands’s history why not browse through the collections?
+For a more reflective look at the island’s history why not browse through the collections?

-There’s over 3000 artefacts in the Sirius Collection recovered from the wreck of HMS Sirius off Slaughter Bay.
-These include some of the most important First Fleet items and are enriched by convict stories by the Kavha collection.
+There’s over 6,000 artefacts in the Sirius Collection recovered from the wreck of HMS Sirius off Slaughter Bay.

-In the Norfolk Island Museum Trust objects from HMAV Bounty, Pitcairn and Norfolk Islands combine to tell of the Islanders unique history and living culture.
+The Norfolk Island Museum Trust collection contains objects from HMAV Bounty, Pitcairn Island and Norfolk Island, demonstrating the Islanders’ unique history and living culture.